-What do you do when your toddler develops a sudden fear of taking a bath?
-Yesterday, a reader wrote in with that very question:
+What do you do when your toddler suddenly develops a phobia of taking a bath?
+Yesterday, a parent wrote in with that very question:

 “We are going through a phase right now where she is completely scared of the water.
 How did you get your toddler to take his bath?
 What did the trick?
 I’d be thankful for any ideas.”

 When my toddler was close to two-years-old, he developed a fear of bath time.
 The first few times started off innocently enough with some protests and crying.
 But the fear grew where even the sight of any bath props like a washcloth would send him running away.

 We tried a few tactics to ease our toddler back into the water and stop feeling scared of the bath using these tips:

 1. Place your child into an empty tub

-Your toddler might be afraid of the bath when he sees the tub filled with water.
+Your toddler might be refusing the bath when he sees the tub filled with water.
 Try placing him in with no water first, and then later turn the water on.

 2. Keep as many clothes on him as possible